 The criteria are available in writing upon request or by calling Provider Services.

-For policies and protocols, go to UHCprovider.com > Resources > Health Plans, Policies, Protocols and Guides > For Community Plans.
+For policies and protocols, go to UHCprovider.com/policies > For Community Plans.

 If a member meets an acute inpatient level of stay, admission starts at the time you write the order.